animatlabs/animatlabs.github.io/_posts/2023-05-18-incremental-uuids.md

 ### Representation

-- A GUID is usually represented as a sequence of 32 hexadecimal digits grouped into five parts, each separated by a dash (eg {21EC2020-3AEA-1069-A2DD-08002B30309D}).
+- A GUID is usually represented as a sequence of 32 hexadecimal digits grouped into five parts, each separated by a dash (e.g. 21EC2020-3AEA-1069-A2DD-08002B30309D).
 - UUIDs are also represented as a string of 32 hexadecimal digits, but this uses a special structure defined by the IETF (e.g. 550e800-e29b-1d-a716-66551) to represent five grouped into sections separated by a line.

 ### Platform compatibility

 - GUIDs are primarily used in Windows-based systems and are widely supported by the .NET Framework.
 - UUID is a universally unique identifier that can be used across platforms and programming languages.

 ## Potential problems with GUIDs role of incremental GUIDs